Common Tea Questions

 Clouding occurs when the polyphenols (antioxidants) in tea bind with the minerals in the water.
 The effect is heightened when hot tea is iced quickly.
 This cloudiness has no impact on the taste, and is actually proof that your tea is chock-full of healthy stuff.
 In fact, in the search for teas that do not cloud, many commercial iced teas have far fewer antioxidants than you might expect.

 Yes.
-Some will claim that microwaved water delivers fewer flavor, but we know of no scientific reason for this to be true.
+Some will claim that microwaved water delivers less flavor, but we know of no scientific study proving this.
 The only downside is that the microwave makes it exceedingly difficult to determine the proper temperature.
-At the end of the day, if you like the taste, there is no reason not to use the microwave.
+It also heats water very unevenly.
+At the end of the day, if you like the taste, there is no reason not to use a microwave.
 If your tea seems a little off, slow down and check your leaf quantity, water temperature and brewing time to identify whether it's the tea you don't like or if there is a hole in your process.

 Should I cover my cup when I make tea?